 The documents required for Bronze Certificate are as follows:

-• PAN Card: A 10-digit alphanumeric number issued by the Income Tax Department.
-It acts as an identification number uniquely for individuals and businesses.
+- PAN Card: A 10-digit alphanumeric number issued by the Income Tax Department.
+It acts as a unique identification number for individuals and businesses.

-• Business Address Proof: Any document providing the address of the business, like a lease or an electricity bill.
+- Business Address Proof: Any document providing the address of the business, such as a lease agreement or electricity bill.

-• Environmental Compliance Certificate: Proves that the company follows national environmental laws.
+- Environmental Compliance Certificate: Proof that the company follows national environmental laws.

-• Product Certification: It ascertains that the company's products meet required standards of quality.
+- Product Certification: Confirms that the company’s products meet required quality standards.

-• ISO Certification: Shows that the quality management system meets a recognized international standard, such as ISO 9001.
+- ISO Certification: Demonstrates that the quality management system meets recognized international standards, such as ISO 9001.

 2.Documents Required for Silver certificate